HazyResearch/ThunderKittens/README.md

 We've provided a number of ThunderKittens kernels in the `kernels/` folder, which can be easily called from your PyTorch code.
 To use these kernels:

-1. Make sure the currently activate Python environment has PyTorch 2.8+ and PyBind11 installed.
+1. Make sure the currently activated Python environment has PyTorch 2.8+ and PyBind11 installed.
 Ensure your PyTorch version meets the CUDA version (follow the [official instructions](https://pytorch.org/get-started/locally/)).
 2. (Optional) Set environment variables.
 Our build system sets this for you, but it's quite slow to set it every time.
 So it is recommended to set them first.

     ```bash